CohereJohnny/aya-vision-demo/requirements/prd.md

 Users can delete individual images from the collection.
 Users can filter and sort images by detection status.
 Users can configure the detection subject and prompts used for both analysis stages.
+Comprehensive progress tracking for both upload and analysis phases, with real-time updates.
 Basic error handling is implemented.
 The following are NOT in the MVP, but are good candidates for future iterations: